 My Administration is also working to upgrade our Nation’s infrastructure.
 We have made the biggest investment in America’s power grid ever, laying new transmission lines so clean energy can reach every corner of the country.
 We are installing more than 500,000 electric vehicle charging stations on roads nationwide.
 And we are speeding up permitting for clean energy projects while proposing new emissions standards to reduce pollution from oil and gas producers, power plants, and vehicles.

 Today, the United States is deploying more solar and wind power than ever.
 Electric vehicle sales and clean energy manufacturing are booming.
 But we have much more to do.
 The climate crisis will not wait, nor will clean energy competitors in other nations.
 Americans must come together to win the clean energy future — the future of our economy, our national security, and our children and grandchildren all depend on it.

-NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim October 2022 as National Disability Employment Awareness Month.
-I urge all Americans to embrace the talents and skills that workers with disabilities bring and to promote the right to equal employment opportunity for all.
+NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, by virtue of the authority vested in me by the Constitution and the laws of the United States, do hereby proclaim October 2023 as National Clean Energy Action Month.
+I call upon all Americans to recognize this month with action by investing in clean energy in their homes and businesses; using new tax credits to cut emissions while saving money on their energy bills and electric vehicles; talking to neighbors, friends, and coworkers about the opportunities to address the climate crisis; and working together to mitigate climate change and achieve a healthier environment for all.